Camp Cedar Knoll

 We started our efforts with our mobile operations.
 This consisted of a 38-foot retrofitted mobile home with three showers, washer and dryer, and a mini kitchen.
 The RV mobile resource center, which enables homeless individuals to take showers, receive products for personal hygiene, obtain clothing, do laundry, and to maintain overall grooming in preparation to receive an array of services.
 Grooming and cleanliness for the homeless population is critical to uplifting their self-esteem.

 After years of witnessing individuals die from overdose due to lack of beds or lack of insurance, in 2021 New Beginnings secured a 45-acre camp in Millville NJ.
-The camp has been fully restored and is now open as a long-term Drug and Alcohol treatment center.
 Getting the most vulnerable off the streets and into detox and rehabilitation is a priority for New Beginnings.
 At Camp Cedar Knoll our residents enjoy boating and fishing at our lake, a dormitory which holds 150 clients, a nurse’s station which is being converted to a detox center, fellowship hall and dining hall with a commercial kitchen.
 The facility also offers basketball, tennis, miniature golf, an Olympic size pool, volleyball, and so much more.
-Camp Cedar Knoll offers recreational therapy, wilderness therapy, horticultural therapy etc. The following is a brief detail of the aforementioned:

-• Is also known as Outdoor Behavioral Healthcare, this treatment option is for substance and mental health issues.
+Also known as Outdoor Behavioral Healthcare, this treatment option is for substance and mental health issues.
 Members spend time hiking, exploring Maurice River which is on our property, team building, community empowerment through caring for each other, and camping outdoors with their peers on our 45 acre property.

-• Is a systemic process that utilizes recreation and other activities as interventions to address the assessed needs of individuals as a means to psychological recovery.
+A systemic process that utilizes recreation and other activities as interventions to address the assessed needs of individuals as a means to psychological recovery.
 Recreation therapy is both individual and group.
 Our members will be exposed to learning how to understand the value of team and team building as a key ingredient to transitioning back to society and overcoming fear and disappointment.

-Partnership With Bethany Baptist Association
+Alliance With Bethany Baptist Association

 History of Camp Cedar Knoll